Sambit7848/ML-Project/02-Customer-Next-Purchase-Prediction/README.md

 * 🏆 Top-5 predictions
 * 📈 Probability visualization
 * 🛒 Personalized recommendations
-* 🔍 Customer behavior used by the model
+* 🔍 Customer behavior analysis

 The application allows users to select a customer and generate an AI-powered prediction.